khulnasoft/tracker/docs/docs/outputs/output-formats.md

 This sends events to a FluentBit receiver.
 More information on FluentBit can be found in the [official documentation.](https://fluentbit.io/)

-Below is an example for forwarding Tracker output:
+Below is an example for forwarding Tracee output:

 ```
 output: